TiagoJustino/hcin720/ia2/README.md

 Upon receiving entering the nyan cat mode, the photon also starts playing the nyan cat song and shouting rainbow sequence (The status RGB LED iterate over different colors).

+This second visualization is also capable of publishing an event, which is received by the photon via `Spark.subscribe()`, and of calling a function on the photon, which is exposed by it using `Spark.function()`.

 ## Connections